Hayrack

 A hayrack (kozolec) is a freestanding vertical drying rack found chiefly in Slovenia.
 Hayracks are permanent structures, primarily made of wood, upon which fodder for animals is dried, although their use is not limited to drying hay.
-Other food stuffs such as field maize are dried on them as well.
+Other foodstuffs such as field maize are dried on them as well.
 Although it is a practical structure, a hayrack is often artistically designed and handcrafted and is regarded by Slovenes as a distinctive form of vernacular architecture that marks Slovene identity.